timf/terms.dev/README.md

 You can manually create Markdown files in the `content` directory (see examples there).

-Alternatively, you can run `bin/add-one.py -t aterm -d adefinition` to auto-create the file.
+Alternatively, you can run `./bin/add-one.py -t aterm -d adefinition` to auto-create the file.
 This has other options, e.g. to add links or override the URL slug (which is equal to the term by default).

+Or you can run `./bin/add-many.py` which will intake CSV or JSON files (see `-h`).

 ## Contributors